Last updated on May 26, 2023.

-Cybersecurity was on everybody’s mind at one of this year’s most anticipated tech conferences, Cisco Live.
+Cybersecurity was on everybody’s mind at one of this year’s most anticipated tech conferences, Cisco Live Orlando.

-Right off the bat, a lot of the attendees that have visited us were eager to express their questions and concerns about where their organization should go next with their cybersecurity plans.
-One particularly recurrent topic of conversation was strengthening security structures, and in our case, plugging a security hole that’s gone unmonitored for far too long – DNS.
+Right off the bat, many attendees that stopped by our booth were eager to express their questions and concerns about where their organization should go next with their cybersecurity plans.
+One particularly recurrent topic of conversation was strengthening security structures.
+And, in our case, plugging a security hole that’s gone unmonitored for far too long: DNS.

-With many companies relying on network firewalls, secure web gateways and solutions like Cisco Umbrella, it’s safe to say they were pleased to hear the ways Edge adds capabilities beyond what these tools can do – particularly reducing the attack surface with internal DNS visibility and control.
+Many organizations rely on network firewalls, secure web gateways, and solutions like Cisco Umbrella.
+So, it’s safe to say they were pleased to hear about the ways in which Edge adds capabilities beyond what these tools can do, particularly when it comes to reducing the attack surface with internal DNS visibility and control.

-Another key subject that arose from a lot of network professionals at Cisco Live was the growing awareness that there are IoT devices that just aren’t being secured, along with the risks involved with that.
-The changing attitude seems to be that if a device is connected to the network, then it can pose as a potential entry-point for malicious activity.
-A lot of our visitors were also quite interested to hear about the role of DNS in keeping the network safe from breaches on these devices.
+Another key subject that arose from a number of network professionals in attendance was the growing awareness that there are IoT devices that just aren’t being secured, resulting in increased security risks.
+The attitude seems to be that if a device is connected to the network, then it can pose as a potential entry point for malicious activity.
+Booth visitors were quite interested to hear about the role of DNS in keeping the network safe from breaches on these devices.

-Unfortunately, DNS is still being overlooked, unmonitored and underleveraged despite it being the gatekeeper to a network’s most sensitive devices and data.
-When using Edge, for example, DNS is leveraged to allow policies to be implemented quickly and automatically, which not only provides an additional layer of security, but saves teams valuable time as well.
+Despite it being the gatekeeper to a network’s most sensitive devices and data, DNS is still being overlooked, unmonitored, and under-leveraged .
+When using BlueCat Edge, for example, DNS allows policies to be implemented quickly and automatically, not only providing an additional layer of security but saving teams valuable time as well.

 We had plenty of guidance to provide in this area as well, as DNS is a crucial component for any organization heading towards a cloud-based infrastructure.